-Stockpile Management Avoid impacts on natural areas and watercourses from stockpiling of material, waste etc. Topsoil stockpiles to be separated from waste, building material etc. stockpiles Stockpile areas to be demarcated prior to construction Owner / Contractor Method Statement Once-off Erosion Management Prevent erosion as a result of construction activities on site Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases Leave as much vegetation as possible.
+Construction Impact Management Outcomes Management Actions Responsible Person/Party Implementation Monitoring Method Monitoring Frequency Topsoil removal Topsoil to be removed (if necessary), protected and stockpiled for rehabilitation after construction Prior to any activities within the demarcated work areas, topsoil material shall be removed to a depth of 150 mm or deeper if specified by the engineer in consultation with the ECO, and stockpiled in a designated area for use in rehabilitation of the site post construction.
+Topsoil from the still relatively natural area (the top 15 -20 cm) should be removed and be used for rehabilitation after construction on site or in the immediate vicinity of the site.
+Owner / Contractor Method Statement Once-off Stockpile Management Avoid impacts on natural areas and watercourses from stockpiling of material, waste etc. Topsoil stockpiles to be separated from waste, building material etc. stockpiles Stockpile areas to be demarcated prior to construction Owner / Contractor Method Statement Once-off Erosion Management Prevent erosion as a result of construction activities on site Construction to take place during the dry season.
+Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases Leave as much vegetation as possible.
 Implement the Stormwater Management Plan.
-Adherence to the EMPr &amp; Implemention of Standard Managent Procedures in terms of erosion and sedimentation Owner / Contractor Method Statement Once-off Cement mixing Prevent contamination from cement mixing and cement waste water on the natural environment, particularly water resources.
-Due to the high alkaline pH of cement, it is highly hazardous to the natural environment Concrete and cement may only be mixed on existing hard surfaced areas, or edged mortar boards or a suitable container The visible remains of the batch and concrete, either solid, or from washings, must be physically removed immediately and disposed of as hazardous waste.
+Adherence to the EMP &amp; Implemention of Standard Management Procedures in terms of erosion and sedimentation.
+Owner / Contractor Method Statement Once-off Cement mixing Prevent contamination from cement mixing and Concrete and cement may only be mixed on existing hard surfaced areas, or edged mortar Owner / Method Statement Once-off cement waste water on the natural environment, particularly water resources.
+Due to the high alkaline pH of cement, it is highly hazardous to the natural environment The visible remains of the batch and concrete, either solid, or from washings, must be physically removed immediately and disposed of as hazardous waste.
 Washing of equipment shall be done in a container to prevent any runoff of contaminated washing water.
 Extreme care must be taken to limit the amount of water contaminated by washing equipment.
 Water from concrete washing can be re-used in concrete mixes or must be stored in drums, then removed from the site and disposed of at a licensed municipal dump site.
-Concrete batching facilities must have suitable bunding methods in place to ensure minimal waste water run-off occurs during batching operations Owner / Contractor Method Statement Once-off
+Concrete batching facilities must have suitable bunding methods in place to ensure minimal waste water run-off occurs during batching operations Cleaning of equipment and flushing of mixers must not result in pollution of the surrounding environment.
+All wastewater resulting from batching of concrete must be disposed of via the contaminated water management procedure.
+Contractor Dust Control Prevent and minimise dust generation on site which can become a nuisance to neighbouring land owners and residents, as well as being a health risk The Contractor must take all reasonable measures to minimize the generation of dust as a result of construction activities resulting from along-construction-route activities (but must also take into account possible water constrictions of the area).
+The onsite construction site agent must take into account prevailing wind strength and wind direction and must have preventative measures on standby to minimize dust pollution that may cause damage to people and property.
+Owner / Contractor Method Statement Once-off